keymanapp/keyboards/release/g/gondi_tel/README.md

 Version 1.0

 __DESCRIPTION__
-This keyboard has been designed for typing the Adilabad Gondi (wsg) language spoken in the northern part of Telangana State of India, using the Telugu script.
+This Gondi (Telugu) keyboard has been designed for typing the Adilabad Gondi (wsg) language spoken in the northern part of Telangana State of India, using the Telugu script.
 It has various optimizations (for consonant clusters) specific to Gondi included in the touch interface.